 Bridging, blocking and powder segregation are the traditional powder handling challenges.

-What has happened in the bin to cause this?
-There are commonly two such causes: rat-holing and bridging.
+So, what has happened in the bin to cause this?
+We often see two common causes: rat-holing and bridging.

 Rat-holing happens when flow only takes place directly above the outlet of the container.
 Product at the sides gets held up and can cake or agglomorate.
 Once the central core is discharged, flow stops and the rest of the material remains stuck to the sides.
 This is when the mallets are deployed, to help create vibration and free the material.
 The sloping hopper/bin walls are not steep enough or low enough in friction for material to move, so instead the particles cling to the sides and themselves.
 This core flow means that particles can have a tendency to segregate, which means the blend becomes demixed.
 Yield is also poor as product sticks to the sides of the container.